Zlopez/fedora-infra-map/README.rst

-Interactive map of the Fedora Infrastructure applications
+Fedora Infra Map is interactive map of the applications hosted by Fedora Infrastructure.
+The map allows users to get information about applications and the relations between them.
+The map will be represented by graph consisting of nodes and edges.

 * Free software: GNU General Public License v3